-Bisphenol A Found in Mothers’ Breast Milk and Infant Urine Samples
+BPA Found in Mothers’ Breast Milk and Babies

 The research comes from the School of Nursing and Health Sciences at Boston’s Simmons College.
 The researchers tested the breast milk of 27 women and the urine of 31 infants.
 The infants were between three months and 15 months old, and they were screened for environmental exposure to BPA sources.
 The infants tested had no known environmental exposure outside of a typical household.

 The tests analyzed the levels of unconjugated or free BPA as well as total BPA levels – including conjugated BPA.
 The researchers used solid-phase extraction along with liquid chromatography-isotope dilution with mass spectrometry to determine the levels with accuracy.

 The testing found that 93% of the children had significant total BPA levels – averaging from 1.2 to 4.4 micrograms per liter.